- including reviving old ones

 Naphtha won't hurt the finish or the buttons.
 Or you, as it's not particularly toxic.
 It's sold as lighter fluid, but it's much cheaper at paint and hardware stores.
-It cuts the nasty stuff, wipes dry and leaves almost nothing behind, and what does get left behind can be cleaned with a typical water-based household cleaning agent, although it's not essential.
-Not sure what you'd find in your local store or under your kitchen sink, but Simple Green or 409 are two very good products.
+It cuts the nasty stuff, wipes dry and leaves almost nothing behind, and what does get left behind, if you're worried about it (I'm not), can be cleaned with a typical water-based household cleaning agent, although it's not essential.
+I'm not sure what you'd find in your local store or under your kitchen sink, but Simple Green or 409 are two very good products.

 Get the metal completely crust-free, then polish these surfaces with a good metal polish such as Flitz or Simichrome, if you wish.
 It's most important to simply get the surfaces clean and smooth.

 Once the cogs and shafts are clean and dry and shined up, they'll slip right back together.